gvwilson/thirdbit/src/fiction/santas/index.md

 She spent all of the next day in bed, coughing when she was awake and wheezing when she was asleep.
-Elfabot made cup after cup of tea, dosing it with something that made Finner's eyes water.
+Elfabot made cup after cup of lemon-ginger tea, each strong enough to make Finner's eyes water.

 He had so many questions to ask that he started writing a list, only to have Elfabot tear it up.
-"She will tell you what she wants to tell you when she wants to tell you," it told him when he protested.
+"She will tell you what she wants to tell you when she wants to tell you," it said when he protested.
 It waited until he nodded,
 then went back to sorting through the haul from its latest scavenging run.

-Finally Shady Ann was able to sit up.
+Finally, Shady Ann was able to sit up.
 "I hate being sick,"
 she told Finner.
 "Not just the ache of it, but the time it steals."